 - You do not have to darken if you notice in September that your plant is not flowering.

 - Multiple grows per season.
 Especially with short flowering autoflowerings.

 These things make it easier to grow an autoflowering.
 Especially indoors.
 When growing outdoors you only have to take into account the date your ladies go outside.
 Nature takes care of the rest, right?
 Keep in mind that autoflowerings also stay smaller.
 That's why with photoperiod plants you have to take into account the fact that your 2 meter plant can get in sight of the neighborhood agent when she starts peeking over the fence with her buds.
-Plants such ascan still reach a maximum of 160 centimeters.
+Plants such as Auto Blue Dream can still reach a maximum of 160 centimeters.
 If you add a large pot, the edge of the fence is in sight.
 But that's an exceptional case.
-So use the filters in if this is an issue for you.
+So use the filters in our Seedshop if this is an issue for you.

 Due to their limited size, autoflowerings have the reputation of having a lower yield.
 But that certainly doesn't always have to be the case.
 Let's take a closer look at autoflowering seeds that prove otherwise.

 When can my Autoflowering go Outside?